Label your face frame parts first

 Match color and grain

 Dry-fit face frame parts so the best side of all the boards will be seen, avoiding stark grain color variations at joints.
 Label all the pieces with a pencil so the frame goes back together the same way you laid it out.
-The pencil marks also come in handy when you're ready to sand the assembled frame.
-You'll know you have flat joints when the pencil marks disappear.
+The pencil marks also come in handy when you’re ready to sand the assembled frame in your kitchen cabinet plans.
+You’ll know you have flat joints when the pencil marks disappear.

 Build the Cabinets, Buy the Doors

 Building kitchen cabinet doors is doable but can be tricky.
 It sometimes requires powerful and expensive wood-shaping equipment.
 And if you have a bunch to build, you’ll need a lot of clamps and even more space.
 Unless you have unlimited free time, consider building your cabinets but buying your doors.
 You’ll find many door makers online (search for “buy cabinet doors”).
 Cabinet doors can be ordered in a variety of styles and in increments as small as 1/16 in.
 It’s always nice to be able to see and touch, so check out your local cabinet shop as well.

 Video: How to Cut a Rabbet Joint with a Table Saw

 Assemble the face frame with pocket screws

 Pocket hole screws are a fast and easy way to join a face frame.
 You don’t need a lot of clamps or wood glue.
 A mortise-and-tenon joint may make you feel like a true craftsman, but only you will know you spent all that extra time.
 You can buy an entry-level pocket screw jig for less than $50, but if you plan to build several face frame projects, spend about three times that to get a top-of-the-line jig.
 For more on pocket screw joinery, see How to Use Pocket Screws.